ahmetbabalii/mcpTools/README.md

 # mcpTools

-This repository contains a .NET 8 solution with two main projects: a console application named Client and a utility project named RestArchitectureTools.
+This repository contains a .NET 8 solution with two main projects: a console application named Client and a utility project named RestArchitectureTools (which acts as an MCP server).

 ## Project Structure